Goa Gajah is a significant Hindu archaeological site.

 The History of Goa Gajah

-Goa Gajah is thought to date back to the 11th century, although relics predating this time were found within proximity of the site.
-The first mention of Goa Gajah and the Elephant Cave was in the Javanese poem Desawarnana written in 1365.
+Goa Gajah is thought to date back to the 11th century, although relics predating this time were found within the site.
+The first known mention of Goa Gajah and the Elephant Cave was in the Javanese poem Desawarnana written in 1365.

-Despite the ancient significance of the Elephant Cave, the last excavation took place during the 1950s; much of the site still remain unexplored.
-Piles of relics with unknown origins have been laid out in an adjoining garden.
+Despite the ancient significance of the Elephant Cave, the last excavation took place during the 1950’s.
+Today, much of the site still remains unexplored with piles of relics laid out in an adjoining garden.

 The leading theory suggests that Goa Gajah was used as a hermitage or sanctuary by Hindu priests who dug the cave entirely by hand.

-Although accredited as a sacred Hindu site, a number of relics and the close proximity of a Buddhist temple suggest that the site held special significance to early Buddhists in Bali.
+Although accredited as a sacred Hindu site, a number of relics and the nearby Buddhist temple suggest that the site held special significance to early Buddhists in Bali.

 The Excavation Site

-The main grounds are down a flight of steps from the roadside and parking area, which is lined with various art and souvenir shops and refreshment kiosks.
+The main grounds are down a flight of steps from the roadside and parking area, which is lined with typical souvenir shops and refreshment kiosks.

 Goa Gajah was built on a hillside where two small streams meet and form a ‘river junction’.